-- i) A Master Stormwater Management Plan must be prepared and approved by the Town in consultation with any agency having jurisdiction prior to development of the lands within the Regional Commercial District designation.
-The Plan shall manage stormwater in a way which meets the Town's flood control objectives and maintains and enhances water quality and environmental health along Black Ash Creek and into Collingwood Harbour. - j) Prior to the approval of individual site plans for properties within the Regional Commercial District Designation, the applicant must file a Stormwater Management Report indicating how the overall Stormwater Management Plan and the following policies will be implemented. - The Stormwater Management Report shall be submitted to and approved by the Town, in consultation with the Conservation Authority; - ii.
+- i) Where a Master Stormwater Management Plan has not already been prepared, a Master Stormwater Management Plan must be prepared and approved by the Town in consultation with any agency having jurisdiction prior to development of the lands within the Regional Commercial District designation.
+The Plan shall manage stormwater in a way which meets the Town's flood control objectives and maintains and enhances water quality and environmental health along Black Ash Creek and into Collingwood Harbour. - j) Prior to the approval of individual site plans for properties within the Regional Commercial District Designation, the applicant must file a Stormwater Management Report indicating how the overall Stormwater Management Plan and the following policies will be implemented. - i.
+The Stormwater Management Report shall be submitted to and approved by the Town, in consultation with the Conservation Authority; - ii.
 A buffer of at least 30 metres in width is required along each side of the Black Ash Creek except where existing development precludes such a width, in which case the buffer may be of a lesser width.
-Measurement of the minimum 30 metre buffer shall commence from that point within either the existing channel or the re-engineered

-- channel denoting the outer limit of the flow resultant of the two-year rainfall event; and. - iii.
-The buffer shall be appropriately zoned in the Zoning By-law, and be re-vegetated with appropriate native woody material to recreate as much as possible a natural riparian corridor.
-Lands within the two-year storm channel shall be re-vegetated with appropriate woody material to the extent consistent with flood control requirements.
-Lands within the buffer shall not be considered as landscape area, nor are they to be used in the calculations of site capacity.
+Measurement of the minimum 30 metre buffer shall commence from that point within either the existing channel or the re-engineered channel denoting the outer limit of the flow resultant of the two-year rainfall event; and iii.
+The buffer shall be appropriately zoned in the Zoning By-law, and be re-vegetated with appropriate native tree and plant species to recreate as much as possible a natural riparian corridor.
+Lands within the two-year storm channel shall be re-vegetated with appropriate native tree and plant species to the extent consistent with flood control requirements.
+Lands within the buffer shall not be considered as landscape area, nor are they to be used in the calculations of development density where applicable.